KubaBoi/CheeseFramework/DOC.md

 ### 10.9 process_request

-Call finish_request.

-Overridden by ForkingMixIn and ThreadingMixIn.
+Start a new thread to process the request.

+### 10.10 process_request_thread

+Same as in BaseServer but as a thread.

+In addition, exception handling is done here.

-### 10.10 serve_forever
+### 10.11 serve_forever

 Handle one request at a time until shutdown.